Clarifai/docs/docs/community/annotate/tasks/create-a-task.md

 ### Review Strategy

-You can select either of the following:
+You can select any of the following:

 - **None**—All labels will be automatically marked with a "Success" status and can be immediately used to train your new model;